Demos-thinktank/investright/README.md

-# not-perspectives-integration
+# not-perspectives-integration but Investright

-Plugging in to Google's perspectives API, and parsing the results
+Not even slightly anything to do with Google's Perspectives API

 ### To Run Locally